What you need to know about syphilis

 Syphilis is a sexually transmitted infection (STI).
 It can cause sores on or in the genitals, anus, rectum, and/or lips and mouth and can lead to other health complications.
 A person with syphilis can pass it on to another person during sex.

 Late syphilis (tertiary stage): Without treatment, secondary syphilis turns into late syphilis (also called latent or tertiary syphilis).
-This can develop from 2 to 30 years after infection.
+This can develop from two to 30 years after infection.
 Initially, the infection may show no signs but the syphilis germs are injuring tissues.
 Eventually, the injury to important organs, such as the eyes, skin, bones, liver, kidneys and heart, can cause symptoms.

 Neurosyphilis: Syphilis can affect the brain.
 This is called neurosyphilis.
 In cases where the brain is affected, changes in personality can occur, as can problems with thinking clearly and memory.
 Neurosyphilis can occur at any stage of syphilis.